ASNA/model-based-dev-with-avr/README.md

 ```
 <small>Figure 6.
 Code produced by CreateDGDataModel</small>

+The generated code is placed on the clipboard, for pasting directly into your project.

 CreateDGDataModel creates two important chunks of code:

 ##### 1. It produces the model definition